min-tee/minrblog/content/library/_index.md

 layout: docs
 title:
 ---
-This is a data science library for references,books,blogs and data sets.
+This is a data science library for reference, book, blog and dataset.

 **Reference**
 * [R for Data Science](https://r4ds.had.co.nz/)